 • Will co-operate with East Asian countries to reach stable and prosperous governments.

 • Envisions a “nuclear free world”

 The congressional delegation then met more US soldiers at Jalalabad airfield, as well as the governor of Nangahar province.

 Obama has said that Afghanistan is the central front in the so-called “war on terror”, and he is expected to call for more US action to rout the Taliban and al-Qaeda.

 Obama has said that if he wins the US presidency in November he will commit at least two more combat brigades – up to 10,000 extra troops – to Afghanistan, while reducing the number of US forces in Iraq.

 But the pledge to commit more US troops to Afghanistan is already proving divisive, Bays said.

-“Nato commanders and US military commanders have said they they would welcome extra troops.
+“Nato commanders and US military commanders have said they would welcome extra troops.
 Nato commanders know that American troops are useful to them because they can send them anywhere in the country – many other Nato troops will not send their troops to more volatile areas of Afghanistan.

 “But Afghan citizens and Afghan politicians may not want more troops … Many Afghan politicians will tell you that they do not think more troops is necessarily the answer.”

-John McCain, Obama’s Republican rival, has criticised the Democratic nominee’s lack of experience in the region and on Saturday he mocked his current trip.
+John McCain, Obama’s Republican rival, has criticised the Democratic nominee’s lack of experience in the region and on Saturday mocked his current trip.